-At the time, many banks recognised the benefits of chip-based payment but also realised that international standards for such payment were needed to help foster global interoperability.
-The EMV Specifications were created to fill that void.
+At the time, many banks recognised the benefits of chip-based payment but also realised that international standards for such payments were needed to help foster global interoperability.
+The original EMV Specifications were created to fill that void.

-The first version of the EMV Specifications was published in 1996, as version 3.1.1.
-The most recent version, EMV 4.2, was published in June 2008.
+The first version of the EMV Contact Specifications was published in 1996, as version 3.1.1.
+The most recent version, EMV 4.3, was published in November 2011.